d6y/oner/README.md

 ❯ ./target/release/oner -d data/ir/iris.csv -w
 Config { data: "data/ir/iris.csv", seed: 1, training_fraction: 0.6666666666666666, hide_rules: false, use_whole_dataset: true, repeats: 25, distinct_above: 6, small: 6, missing: "?" }
 // Training set accuracy: 0.960
-IF PetalWidthInCm is < 1 THEN Iris-setosa
+IF PetalWidthInCm IS < 1 THEN Iris-setosa
-IF PetalWidthInCm is >= 1 and < 1.7 THEN Iris-versicolor
+IF PetalWidthInCm IS >= 1 and < 1.7 THEN Iris-versicolor
-IF PetalWidthInCm is >= 1.7 THEN Iris-virginica
+IF PetalWidthInCm IS >= 1.7 THEN Iris-virginica
 ```

 ## `fake-house`